 And it's never okay to leave behind used menstrual supplies such as pads and tampons.

 But don't use your hands.

-Instead, dig a shallow cat hole using a sharp stick or an unbreakable trowel.
+Instead, dig a shallow cat hole using a sharp stick or a sturdy trowel.

-For trowels, two options: non metal, or feather weight, indestructible metal with sharp edges.
+For trowels, two options: plastic, or feather weight, indestructible metal with sharp edges.

 And you know those wipes you brought along for your hands?